aristid-lavri/JeanPhilippe_Yt-dl/README.md

-# JeanPhilippe_Yt-dl
+# Jean Philippe Youtube Url Downloader (JeanPhilippe_Youtube-dl)
 A Windows Runtime library, that allow you to get downloadable url of Youtube video link.

 ## Overview
-JeanPhilippe_Yt-dl is a library for Windows Runtime (WinRT), written in C#, that allow you to get downloadable url of Youtube video link.
+JeanPhilippe_Youtube-dl is a library for Windows Runtime (WinRT), written in C#, that allow you to get downloadable url of Youtube video link.

 ## Target platforms